MonicaAcha2103/MonicaAcha2103/README.md

 ### Hi there 👋
 - 🔭 I’m currently working as a Development Engineer with almost 3 years of experience with specialisation in UI Development using React
-- 🌱 I’m currently learning Golang
+- 🌱 I’m currently learning Typescript
 - 📫 How to reach me:
 portfolio-monica.herokuapp.com
 monicaacha2103@gmail.com